n-develop/peopleiknow/README.md

 That's why you can keep track of gifts in "People I Know".
 Keep track of presents anyone gave you, presents you gave to your contacts, or even ideas for presents.

+## Reminders through Telegram

+If you use [Telegram](https://telegram.org/) as a messenger, you can setup "People I Know" to use your custom bot to send yourself reminders about birthdays, anniversaries, or any other stuff you want a reminder for.

 ## Something is missing?

 Are you missing some kind of feature?
 You are welcome to create an issue here in the GitHub repo.
 Let's discuss it and